floridahackers/fh-platform/ADD_AN_EVENT.md

 ## Open an Issue

-If you don't want to deal with code, or don't know how to use Git/GitHub the easiest way to get your event started is to [Open and Issue](https://github.com/floridahackers/fh-platform/issues/new) with the title
+If you don't want to deal with code, or don't know how to use Git/GitHub the easiest way to get your event started is to [Open an Issue](https://github.com/floridahackers/fh-platform/issues/new) with the title
 `[Add Event Request] Add "my cool event"`, and with the following event details on the body:

 - Event Name